mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Transformations
 ~~~~~~~~~~~~~~~

 The Krita transformation tool can perform transformations on a group and affect child layers.
-There are several modes, like free, perspective, warp, the powerful cage and even liquefy.
+There are several modes, like free, perspective, warp, the powerful cage and even liquify.
 Furthermore, you can use transformation masks to apply transforms non-destructively to any layer type, raster, vector group, you name it.

 .. figure:: /images/en/Krita-transform-mask.png